MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/enable-idea-content-moderation.md

 ## Moderate an idea

 After you have created a moderation policy and assigned it to an idea forum, the associated ideas will be governed by the moderation policy.
-The selected moderation reasons are displayed with the idea on the portal.
-A portal user can flag the idea by selecting a reason.
+The selected moderation reasons are displayed with the idea on the site.
+A user can flag the idea by selecting a reason.

 > [!div class=mx-imgBorder]
 > ![Moderate an idea.](media/moderate-idea.png "Moderate an idea")

-When a portal user flags an idea on the portal by using a reason, the idea is hidden from the portal and moved to the **Flagged Ideas** view in the Dynamics 365 Portals.
-As an administrator, you can open the Dynamics 365 Dynamics 365 Portals app and decide whether to accept or reject the flagged idea.
+When a user flags an idea on the site by using a reason, the idea is hidden from the site and moved to the **Flagged Ideas** view in the Power Pages.
+As an administrator, you can open Power Pages and decide whether to accept or reject the flagged idea.
 You can further decide whether to deactivate the idea or keep it active.

-1. Open the Dynamics 365 Dynamics 365 Portals app.
+1. Open Power Pages.

 2. Go to **Community** > **Ideas**.